anandojha/qmrebind/docs/index.rst

    about
    installation
    quickstart
+   tutorial
+   program_options
    api

 Cite qmrebind
 =============

-If you wish to cite SEEKR2, please cite the following paper:
+If you wish to cite qmrebind, please cite the following paper:

 * Citation not yet available